-Perhaps the inspiration to attend Colorado culinary school came to you from studying your mom’s cooking endeavors.
-Many people look up to their mothers for cooking nutritious, tasty meals even after working a long day and taking care of things around the house.
+Perhaps the inspiration to attend culinary school came to you from studying your mom’s cooking endeavors.
+Many people look up to their mothers for cooking nutritious, tasty meals even after working a long day or taking care of things around the house.
 To give back to your mom, here are some great cooking-related gifts for Mother’s Day:

 A KitchenAid mixer

 We think gifts should be functional and fun, but not necessarily something we would buy for ourselves.
 Your mom may have been pining over a mixer for years and never given in and bought one for herself.
 Or, she may have one but it’s the same device that’s been in your kitchen for 10 or more years and it’s time for an upgrade.
 You can get a KitchenAid mixer in great color options that match your mom’s decor, or choose one that stands out if you think your mother would enjoy this look.
 A mixer is a gift that continues to give, allowing your mom to expand her baking and cooking capabilities and making many recipes easier and quicker.
 If your mother already has a mixer, consider getting her some fun attachments, like an ice cream maker or pasta kit to broaden her mixing capabilities.